eProsima/Integration-Service-docs/docs/user_manual/yaml_config.rst

 The *Integration Service* can be configured during runtime by means of a dedicated **YAML** file.
-This configuration file must follow a specific syntax, meaning that it is required that a number of compulsory section are opportunely filled for it to successfully configure and launch an *Integration Service* instance, while others are optional.
+This configuration file must follow a specific syntax, meaning that it is required that a number of compulsory sections are opportunely filled for it to successfully configure and launch an *Integration Service* instance, while others are optional.
 Both kinds are listed and reviewed below:

 * :code:`types`: *(optional)*: It allows to list the `IDL <https://www.omg.org/spec/IDL/4.2/About-IDL/>`_